THE WHISTLE STOP CANTEEN

 Long-Listed for the CLUE International Book Awards for Suspense & Thriller Fiction by Chanticleer Book Review

-Long-Listed for the CHATELAINE International Book Awards for Romantic Fiction International by Chanticleer Book Review
+NEW: Short-Listed for the CHATELAINE International Book Awards for Romantic Fiction International by Chanticleer Book Review

 And Then There Was You